Complete Financial Questionnaire

 Yikes.

-By the way, you’re also entitled to Illness Benefit if you have an Income Protection policy.
+By the way, you’re also entitled to Illness Benefit if you have an Income Protection policy (unless you’re self employed, we get nothing from the government)

-Let’s look at a quote: your average 35-year-old accountant, earning €45,000 a year who wants the policy to kick in after eight weeks to cover him for 20 years.
+Let’s look at a quote: your average 35-year-old accountant, earning €45,000 a year who wants the policy to kick in after eight weeks to cover her until she is 65.

 P.S. it’s even more affordable if you set the deferral period to be a bit longer (this is the amount of time before your cover kicks in).
 So there’s that, too.